 What You Need to Know About COVID-19

-Many questions have come up from patients, caregivers and members of the community as cases of COVID-19 emerge.
-We want to help alleviate your concerns by answering common questions about the novel coronavirus (COVID-19).
+Many questions have come up from patients, caregivers and members of the community concerning COVID-19.
+We want to help alleviate your concerns by answering common questions about the novel coronavirus.
 If you have additional questions please contact the Indiana State Department of Health (ISDH) or refer to the CDC for information.

 Please Note: The situation is fluid and is subject to change.
 We will do our best to keep you informed and provide access to the best care possible.